Urinary Tract Infection

 What can I do to help prevent UTIs in my child?

-Suggestions that may help some children
+Suggestions that may help some tamariki

-• encourage your child to sit properly on the toilet with their feet on a stool so that they empty their bladder completely
+Encourage your child to sit properly on the toilet with their feet on a stool so that they empty their bladder completely.

-• make sure your child drinks plenty of water with meals, and during hot weather
+Make sure your child drinks plenty of water with meals, and during hot weather.

 There is a suggestion in studies of UTI in boys that circumcision might slightly reduce the incidence of UTI.
 But the benefit is small.
 Most specialists would not recommend circumcision for this reason unless there are repeated UTIs which are causing major health problems.